 In 1736 Andrew Michael Ramsay, a Scottish Freemason and Catholic, delivered a speech to the Masonic Lodge in Paris, insisting that Freemasonry had begun in Palestine among the crusades, particularly the military orders.
 The result was a frenzy of new rituals, symbols, and myths based on the Crusades and the military orders.
 When the battle of Culloden in 1746 ended any hope of a Stuart restoration, French Freemasonry began to develop its own identity.
 Now a German noble and Freemason, the Baron Karl von Hund, revealed his belief that he had discovered a new form of Freemasonry, known as the Strict Observance, directly descendant from the Templars.
 It was based on Templar survival in the British Isles, particularly in Scotland.
 This belief in Templar survival became very popular among various Masonic lodges.
 Meanwhile, continental lodges were being influenced by the rationalism of the Enlightenment with many members becoming supporters of revolutionary change directed against absolute monarchy and a social order based on birth and privilege.
 Then came the French Revolution in 1789, with its promise of a New Order founded on brotherhood, equality and liberty.

 Out of the turmoil created by the Revolution, a “child of the Revolution”, Napoleon Bonaparte, rose to power, promising to spread the ideals of the Revolution to all of Europe.
 After conquering most of continental Europe, he had himself proclaimed Emperor.
-In that same year of 1804, a new form of Templarism appeared.
-A “restored” Ordre du Temple evolved out of the Chevaliers de la Croix, a rather conservative Masonic lodge in Paris.
-The founders included Dr. Fabre-Palaprat, a chiropodist, Ledru, a medical Doctor, Claude-Mathieu, and Radix de Chevillon.
+In that same year of 1804, the restored Ordre du Temple (Order of the Temple) was founded by Dr. Fabre-Palaprat, a chiropodist, Ledru, a medical Doctor, Claude-Mathieu, and Radix de Chevillon.
 Fabre-Palaprat accepted the office of Grand Master.

 For motives of his own, Napoleon Bonaparte approved of this “restoration”, even allowing a grand ceremony in Paris, honoring de Molay and all other Templar martyrs.
 Napoleon, upon becoming Emperor, created a new nobility.
 Perhaps he saw these new Templars as serving as a counter-balance to the Masonic lodges, whom he distrusted due to their political radicalism.